csrc-sdsu/mole/MOLE_SW_DESIGN.md

 ### Documentation

 Even the simplest library needs some documentation; the amount should be proportional to the need.
-The documentation should assume the readers have a basic knowledge of C++, but are not necessarily experts.
+The documentation should assume the readers have a basic knowledge of the implemented language, but are not necessarily experts.

 The format for documentation should be Markdown, and should not require an advanced browser or server-side extensions.
 Style sheets are acceptable.
 ECMAScript/JavaScript is not acceptable.